 There are several forms.
 Ichthyosis vulgaris (fish scale disease) is common and may be mild.
 It can go undiagnosed if you keep your skin well-moisturized.

 Women or girls ages 10 to 35 are more likely to get this skin condition.
-The main sign is a single round, rose- or tan-colored spot in the middle of your body, arms, or legs.
+The main sign is a single round, rose- or tan-colored spot (called a herald patch) in the middle of your body, arms, or legs.
 A cluster of scaly patches follows about a week or two later.
 The round spots have raised borders.
 There may be little or no scaly skin symptoms in children or pregnant women.

 A reddish-purple, scaly rash followed by muscle weakness are the main symptoms of this inflammatory disorder.
 Women are most likely get it.
 It can occur at any age.
 It causes swelling in the blood vessels that feed your muscles and skin.
 You may notice a rash on your eyelids, nose, cheeks, elbows, knees, knuckles, upper chest, or back.
 Muscle weakness typically affects areas close to the middle of your body, like your hip, back, neck, and shoulders.
 Muscle pain isn’t a main symptom, although some people do report muscle aches.